storj/docs/src/pages/dcs/how-tos/unitrends-integration-guide/index.md

 *   Unitrends provides ultra-low-cost secondary cloud storage and aligns storage costs with data value.

 *   Unitrends backup provides a simple, centralized management hub that acts as a command center for data storage and recovery.

-*   Unitrends utilizes AI-based ransomware detection and predictive analytics to monitor data characteristics and alert administrators of ransomware attacks in real time.
+*   Unitrends utilizes AI-based ransomware detection and predictive analytics to monitor data characteristics and alert administrators of ransomware attacks in real-time.

 *   Security features in Unitrends allow users to meet compliance requirements.

 ## Integration

 To integrate Storj with Unitrends, you will need to create S3 credentials in Storj to be used for Unitrends.
-Those credentials will need to be added within the Unitrends appliance through their web-based interfae.
+Those credentials will need to be added within the Unitrends appliance through their web-based interface.

 ### Requirements

-*   An active Storj account
+*   An active Storj account.
+Navigate to <https://us1.storj.io/signup?partner=unitrends> to sign up, or log in to <https://storj.io/login> if you already have an account.

-*   A bucket for Unitrends in your Storj instance
+*   A bucket for Unitrends in your Storj instance.

 *   A Unitrends appliance